MicrosoftDocs/AdaptiveCards/AdaptiveCards/authoring-cards/input-validation.md

 # Input Validation

-Versions 1.3 and later of the Adaptive Cards schema support client side input validation of Input types.
+In versions 1.3 and later of the schema, AdaptiveCards supports client side input validation of Input types.

 ### Validation Properties